 Due to the number of different scenarios for Township offices, we cannot provide a true summary that can be concise.
 Please refer to the Indiana Candidate guide for more detailed information.

 The procedures for selecting school board members are set forth in the "school corporation organization plan" adopted by the school corporation.
-Recent change in legislation has moved the election of school board members to the general election in even numbered years (instead of the primary election in even numbered years.)
+Recent changes in legislation have moved the election of school board members to the general election in even-numbered years (instead of the primary election in even-numbered years.)
 Some members are elected at-large for the entire school corporation, while others are elected to represent specific districts in the school corporation territory.
 School board offices are bi-partisan.
-Candidates for school board must be registered to vote in the election district the person seeks to represent not later than the deadline for filing the declaration or petition of candidacy or certificate of nomination.
-(Filing period begins July 22, 2020 and ends at noon, August 21, 2020.)
+Candidates for the school board must be registered to vote in the election district the person seeks to represent no later than the deadline for filing the declaration or petition of candidacy or certificate of nomination.

 Although there is no state law requiring that a candidate for precinct committeeman or state convention delegate reside within the precinct or delegate district, state political party rules may restrict the ability of a political official who does not comply with a residency requirement to participate in party functions.
 Contact the Democratic State Committee or Republican State Committee for more information.